 Press the vehicle information button until UNITS displays.
-This display allows you to select between English or metric units of measurement.
-Once in this display, press the set/reset button to select between ENGLISH or METRIC units.
+This display allows you to select between metric or English units of measurement.
+Once in this display, press the set/reset button to select between METRIC or ENGLISH units.
 All of the vehicle information will then be displayed in the unit of measurement selected.